brianary/scripts/docs/Save-PodcastEpisodes.ps1.md

 ```

 ### -CreateFolder
-Saves the episodes into a folder with the podcast name.
+Downloads the episodes into a folder with the podcast name.

 ```yaml
 Type: SwitchParameter